Quickstart: Create a data factory by using the Azure Data Factory UI

 Confirm that you see the status of the pipeline run on the Output tab of the pipeline settings at the bottom.

 Confirm that you see an output file in the output folder of the adftutorial container.
-If the output folder does not exist, the Data Factory service automatically creates it.
+If the output folder doesn't exist, the Data Factory service automatically creates it.

 Trigger the pipeline manually